Next Start

 After the ignition timing process, the exhaust stroke occurs to release the old gases so the process can happen again.
 The timing of the spark is extremely important to maintain high engine performance.

-A range of factors can influence the ignition timing in an engine, including the condition of the spark plugs, the temperature of the engine, and the intake pressure.
+A range of factors can influence the ignition timing in an engine, including the condition of the spark plugs, the temperature of the engine and the intake pressure.
 Changes or upgrades to an engine will require subsequent changes to the ignition timing settings.

 Ignition Advancing vs. Ignition Retarding

-Ignition timing is measured in degrees of a crankshaft rotation before top dead center (BDTC).
+Ignition timing is measured in degrees of a crankshaft rotation before top dead center (BTDC).
 Spark plugs need to fire at the right time, which can be achieved by advancing or retarding the timing of the engine.

 Timing advance means that the spark plugs are firing earlier in the compression stroke, farther from TDC.
 The air and fuel mixture in the combustion chamber doesn’t burn right away.
 Ignition timing advancing might be needed to allow time to get everything ignited.

-The major benefit to advancing the timing of a vehicle’s ignition is increasing the horsepower of an engine.
+The major benefit of advancing the timing of a vehicle’s ignition is increasing the horsepower of an engine.
 Advancing the ignition timing helps raise the high-end power while reducing the low end.
 It also helps get the spark past the ignition delay and run at peak power.

-Retard Timing causes the spark plug to fire later in the compression stroke.
+Retard timing causes the spark plug to fire later in the compression stroke.
 The effects of retarding ignition timing include reducing engine detonation, which is combustion inside the cylinders after the spark plug fires.
 This is also known as engine knocking.

 When it comes to turbocharged or supercharged engines that are running at higher levels of pressure, retarding the timing of an engine can be more beneficial.
 Retarding the timing on these kinds of engines helps compensate for denser air and fuel mixtures and allows them to run more efficiently.